Starcloud-retro/Starcloud-retro/README.md

 This portfolio.
 Built with pure HTML/CSS/JS.
 No frameworks.
 Loads instantly on any device.

-**Why no React/Vite/Next.js:** A professor opening this on a phone in an airport doesn't need a build step.
+**Why no React/Vite/Next.js:** Any professor or enthusiast opening this on a phone in an airport doesn't need a build step.
 They need content.
 The tech stack is invisible by design.

 **Contains:**
 - Interactive 3D models (Three.js): habitable zone solar system, water molecule, ALMA spectral window